PX4/PX4-user_guide/en/sim_gazebo_gz/README.md

 The commands above launch a single vehicle with the full UI.
 *QGroundControl* should be able to automatically connect to the simulated vehicle.

-In order to run the simulation without running the ignition gazebo gui, one can use the `HEADLESS=1` flag:
+In order to run the simulation without running the Gz gui, one can use the `HEADLESS=1` flag:

 ```bash
 HEADLESS=1 make px4_sitl gz_x500